-Isaiah answers this question in Isaiah 40:28 saying, “Have you not known?
+The Bible gives the answer in Isaiah 40:28 saying, "Have you not known?
 Have you not heard?
 The Lord is the everlasting God, the Creator of the ends of the earth.
-He does not faint or grow weary; his understanding is unsearchable.”
-God is the all-powerful Creator of the universe; God is light, in Him there is no darkness at all.
-He created the heavens, the earth, and all that exists in them.
-God is altogether good and loving, yet perfectly holy and just.
-As Creator, God has determined what is good and what is evil, and He has the authority to judge His creation.
+He does not faint or grow weary; His understanding is unsearchable."
+God is the all-powerful Creator of the universe.
+God is light, in Him there is no darkness at all.
+He created the heavens, the earth, and all that exists within them.
+Gos is altogether good and loving, yet perfectly holy and just.
+As Creator, Gos has determined what is good and what is evil, and He has the authority to judge His creation.
 He has determined that those who sin against Him will be judged, and the punishment for sin is eternal separation from His goodness.
-He is a righteous God that can allow nothing unholy to be in His presence.
-We can see through Scripture that God’s ultimate goal is for Him to draw people to Himself so that they might know and worship Him.
+He is a righteous God who can allow nothing unholy to be in His presence.
+We can see through Scripture that God's ultimate goal is to draw people to Himself so that they might know and worship Him.

 WHO IS MAN?

 Man is all of us.
 We are the pinnacle of God’s creation, created in His image.
-God requires us to keep His standards of holiness, but we have all put other gods before the true God, worshipped idols, used His name in vain, committed murder and adultery in our hearts, stolen and lied throughout our lives.
-This is human nature; we are all sinners, and therefore, we are all guilty before God.
-Eventually we will all die and each of us will then face a holy God and be declared “guilty” because of the wrongs we have done against Him.
-The Bible says in Romans 3:23-24, “all have sinned and fall short of the glory of God, and are justified by His grace as a gift, through the redemption that is in Christ Jesus,”
+God requires us to keep His standards of holiness, but we have all put other gods before the true God, worshipped idols, used His name in vain, committed murder and adultery in our hearts, and stolen and lied throughout our lives.
+This is human nature; we are all sinners and, therefore, guilty before God.
+Eventually, we will all die, and each of us will face a holy God and be declared “guilty” because of our wrongs against Him.
+The Bible says in Romans 3:23–24, “All have sinned and fall short of the glory of God, and are justified by his grace as a gift, through the redemption that is in Christ Jesus.”

 WHO IS JESUS?